-During the period ended December 31, 2017, Nano One demonstrated the synthesis of high energy cathode material for electrical vehicles using lithium carbonate feedstock with energy densities on par with industry standards.
-This demonstration underlines the opportunity of Nano One's technology to enable a wider range of lithium sources for the rapidly growing electric vehicle market and supplements Nano One's other opportunities in the space including improved cathode material durability, power, energy and processing cost.
+During the year ended December 31, 2018, Nano One demonstrated the synthesis of high energy cathode material for electrical vehicles with energy densities on par with industry standards.
+This demonstration underlines the opportunity of Nano One's technology to enable a wider range of lithium sources for the rapidly growing electric vehicle market and supplements Nano One's other opportunities in the space including improved cathode material durability, power, energy, and processing cost.

-Nano One successfully piloted NMC111 and NMC622 with nickel content at 33% and 60%, respectively.
-These pilot tests were conducted at approximately 100 times normal lab scale and the results provide added confidence that these nickel rich materials can be manufactured at commercial scale.
-Electrochemical testing of battery cells made with these pilot materials is showing initial energy capacity measurements in excess of that achieved in the laboratory.
+The Company successfully piloted NMC622 with 60% nickel content.
+These pilot tests were conducted at approximately 100 times normal lab scale, and the results provide added confidence that these nickel-rich materials can be manufactured at commercial scale.